yongzhiqu/FRF-Learning-with-Few-Shot-Multivariate-Regression/README.md

 ## Data:

-Matlab preprepocessed spindle spectra data are provided as training and testing data.
+Matlab preprocessed spindle spectra data are provided as training and testing data.
 The data is saved in .pkl format for direct read using the coce.

 "spindledata_complex_5_3.pkl" contains dataset A, the data for training.